 If you find an employer willing to sponsor you for H-1B status, that employer can file an I-129 petition on your behalf, and you can actually begin working for that employer even before USCIS approves the petition.

 Unfortunately, it's not always possible for an employer to let you know ahead of time that you will be let go.
-In such a situation, you may still look for alternate employment, but the longer it takes for you to find another H-1B sponsor, the more you run the risk of being deemed out of status.
-As noted above, the grace period is a maximum of 60 days, but USCIS can shorten that period if you're not actively trying to get back into lawful status.
+In such a situation, you may still look for alternate employment.
+The longer it takes for you to find another H-1B sponsor, however, the more you run the risk of being deemed out of status.
+As noted above, the grace period is a maximum of 60 days, but USCIS can shorten that if you're not actively trying to get back into lawful immigration status.

 And of course, if the petition you had with the employer that terminated you expires sooner than 60 days, your grace period is only to that expiration date.